 - Create a maintenance program: Offer a quarterly maintenance plan for patients who've completed their initial series.
 Position it as "protecting your collagen investment."

-Primary KPI: Track maintenance session rebook rates and patient lifetime value for microneedling patients.
+Campaign metric: Track maintenance session rebook rates and patient lifetime value for microneedling patients.
 Collagen-bank messaging should increase average sessions per patient from 3-4 to 6-8+ over time.

 9. Email Reactivation for Patients Overdue for Their Next Session (Collagen Cycle Angle)